DravaMmonk/study-notes/docs/Other/DLCV/01-CNN.md

 - *Original Dropout* - Output of neurone $\ast \,p$
 - *Inverted Dropout* - No additional steps required

-> Not necessary (even not commonly used) in CNN architectures.
+> Not necessary in CNN architectures (even not commonly used).

 ---